Planning an Office Christmas Party

 When it comes to drinks, the bill can add up fast.
 So if the budget doesn’t permit free drinks for the whole event, it’s customary to give a few free drinks to guests.
 There are a few common ways to approach this:

 This is the simplest and most common approach.
-Simple give for 3 or 4 drink vouchers to every guest as they arrive.
-They can order what they want by exchanging each voucher for a drink, and then they pay for everything afterwards.
+Simply give 3 or 4 drink vouchers to each guest as they arrive.
+Guests can use the vouchers to order drinks of their choice, and anything beyond that will be paid for by the guest themselves.

 With open bars, your guests get to order for free.
 It’s definitely a luxury as it can get expensive fast!
 Talk with the venue directly to see what they usually do.